pydanny/pydanny-event-notes/DjangoConEurope2013/bleed_for_speed.rst

 In his insanity he commanded the fleet to drive through the mines/torpedoes.
 And he said, "Damn the torpedoes drive straight ahead".
 He knew that the mines/torpedoes were old and could be driven through.

-The sun coming through the circus tent support poles acts as a wonderful sundial. #djangocon #doingitright

 **What does this have to do with Django?**

 Sometimes when faced with a daunting task, you have to take the bit between your teeth and plow straight ahead.